-(1) The number of shares of common stock shown above to be outstanding is based on the 14,685,932 shares outstanding as of October 6, 2020.
-The number of shares of common stock outstanding excludes, 8,854,167 shares of common stock reserved for issuance upon conversion of our outstanding senior secured convertible notes, 2,667,349 shares of our common stock issuable upon exchange of outstanding exchangeable shares, 5,813,804 shares of our common stock issuable upon exercise of our outstanding warrants, 824,143 shares of common stock underlying restricted stock units that are issued and outstanding but remain subject to vesting conditions and 590,615 shares available for issuance upon grant of awards under our 2019 long term equity incentive plan.
+(1) The number of shares of common stock shown above to be outstanding before and after this offering is based on the 20,128,995 shares outstanding as of January 7, 2021.
+The number of shares of common stock outstanding after this offering assumes that all the Exchangeable Shares are exchanged for shares of common stock.
+The number of shares of common stock outstanding excludes 8,182,596 shares of common stock reserved for issuance upon conversion of our outstanding senior secured convertible notes, 5,874,439 shares of our common stock issuable upon exercise of our outstanding warrants, 824,143 shares of common stock underlying restricted stock units that are issued and outstanding but remain subject to vesting conditions and 590,615 shares available for issuance upon grant of awards under our 2019 long term equity incentive plan.